ManicodeSecurity/Defending-DevOps/labs/Logging-Monitoring/lab.md

 ## Auditing
-A recent addition to Kubernetes, (https://kubernetes.io/docs/tasks/debug-application-cluster/audit/) [auditing] gives adminstrators and security teams the ability to log and monitor security-related events occuring on a cluster.
+A recent addition to Kubernetes, (https://kubernetes.io/docs/tasks/debug-application-cluster/audit/) [auditing] gives administrators and security teams the ability to log and monitor security-related events occurring on a cluster.
 By using audit policies, we can create granular rulesets to focus on only on the meaningful events and cut down on the noise.

 # Task 1: We will need to enable some flags in our cluster so we will start off with a clean cluster using the following command:
 ```